History, Uses and Applications of Garnets

 - They do not contaminate sea beds or disturb marine wildlife when they are used offshore.

-- With garnets, you can use less.
-This way, disposal and recycling are easier compared to when other slag abrasives are used.
+- Because of relatively high densities, less garnet needs to be used compared to other material; disposal and recycling are easier compared to when other slag abrasives are used.

 - They produce very low dust emissions; therefore, they won’t pollute the air or atmosphere.

 - Since its solids penetrate the entire bed, they create longer filter runs not mentioning increased storage.

 The two most common other materials that garnet is used as a water filter alongside (i.e. in a multi media filter system) are sand and anthracite.